 Choosing your cooler depends on several things.
 Number of people, duration of your trip, weight – if you need to carry it to the campsite or it can sit nestled in the back of your car, just to name a few.
 So, how do you choose?

-- Cost – the old adage ‘get what you pay for’ definitely applies with coolers.
+- Cost: the old adage ‘get what you pay for’ definitely applies to coolers.
 Having said that you don’t need to go out and spend a million dollars, there are great coolers within every budget.

-Yeti coolers are among the top-rated of all coolers and available in every size you could possibly need.
+Yeti coolers are among the top-rated of all coolers and are available in every size you could need.

 Bear-proof, sturdy enough to stand on and with excellent construction, drainage and additional extras like anchor point tie down slots to fasten to your truck or boat, it’s got it all.
 Check the current price on Amazon or Dick’s Sporting Goods.